 • results (array of objects) — One result per input item, in the order requested:

-• full_plddt (float, range: 0.0–100.0) — Average predicted Local Distance Difference Test (pLDDT) score for the entire predicted structure.
+• full_plddt (float, range: 0.0–100.0) — Mean predicted Local Distance Difference Test (pLDDT) score over all residues and chains

-• pdb (string) — Predicted 3D atomic coordinates of the immune protein structure in standard PDB format.
+• pdb (string) — Predicted 3D atomic coordinates for all chains in PDB format

 Example response: